• Skip to main content

 • pinch black pepper

-2. Blend on high speed until smooth about 30 seconds until it reaches a creamy texture, then chill until ready to use.
+2. Blend on high speed until smooth about 30 seconds until it reaches a creamy texture. then chill until ready to use in a covered bowl or jar with a lid.

 History